readthedocs/readthedocs.org/docs/ethical-advertising.rst

 and we value your feedback.
 If you ever want to reach out about this effort, feel free to `shoot us an email <mailto:rev@readthedocs.org>`_.

-You can also :ref:`opt out <opt-out>` if you prefer.
+You can :ref:`opt out <opt-out>` of having paid ads on your projects, or seeing paid ads if you want.

 We have gone into more detail about our views in our `blog post <https://blog.readthedocs.com/ads-on-read-the-docs/>`_ about this topic.
-Also, Eric Holscher, one of our co-founders also `talks a bit more <http://ericholscher.com/blog/2016/aug/31/funding-oss-marketing-money/>`_ about funding open source this way on his blog.
+Eric Holscher, one of our co-founders `talks a bit more <http://ericholscher.com/blog/2016/aug/31/funding-oss-marketing-money/>`_ about funding open source this way on his blog.

 .. _ethical-info: